jeff-zucker/solid-shell/README.md

 ## Installation

+You can run without installing, with this command line: `npx solid-shell shell`.

-You can either install via npm or clone the github repo
+If you want to instll, you can either install via npm or clone the github repo

 To install with npm
 ```